Mahout: Equipment

 The most common tools used by mahouts are chains and the aṅkuśa (goad, also ankus or anlius) – a sharp metal hook used as guide in the training and handling of the elephant.

 In India, especially Kerala, mahouts use three types of device to control elephants.
-The thotti (hook), which is 3.5 feet in length and about 1 inch thick; the valiya kol (long pole), which is 10.5 feet in length and about 1 inch in thickness; and the cheru kol (short pole).
+The thotti (hook), which is 107 cm (3.5 feet) in length and about 2.5 cm (1 inch) thick; the valiya kol (long pole), which is 320 cm (10.5 feet) in length and about 2.5 cm (1 inch) in thickness; and the cheru kol (short pole).

 Society

 Elephants, and therefore also mahouts, have long been integral to politics and the economy throughout Southern and South-eastern Asia.
 The animals are given away per request of government ministers and sometimes as gifts.
 In addition to more traditional occupations, today mahouts are employed in many countries by forestry services and the logging industry, as well as in tourism.

 Culture

 Elephants can remember tone, melody, and words, allowing them to recognise more than 20 verbal commands.
-The Singapore Zoo featured a show called "elephants at work and play" until 2018, where the elephants' caretakers were referred to as "mahouts", and demonstrated how elephants are used as beasts of burden in south-east Asia.
+The Singapore Zoo featured a show called "elephants at work and play" until 2018, where the elephants' caretakers were referred to as "mahouts", and demonstrated how elephants are used as beasts of burden in Southeast Asia.
 The verbal commands given to the elephants by the mahouts are all in Sinhala, one of the two official languages of Sri Lanka.

 A shop display advertising "Mahout" cigarettes features prominently in the background of the "rain dance" sequence of the 1952 Gene Kelly film Singin' in the Rain.
 The word "mahout" also features in the lyrics of the song "Drop the Pilot", by Joan Armatrading.

 George Orwell's essay "Shooting an Elephant" discusses the relationship of an elephant to its mahout: "It was not, of course, a wild elephant, but a tame one which had gone 'must.'
 It had been chained up, as tame elephants always are when their attack of 'must' is due, but on the previous night it had broken its chain and escaped.
 Its mahout, the only person who could manage it when it was in that state, had set out in pursuit, but had taken the wrong direction and was now twelve hours' journey away..."